tarahmarie/aviation-resources/README.md

 ## Reporting

-If you witness any inappropriate behaviour, or have any other concerns, please contact [the admins](https://ietf.slack.com/account/workspace-settings#admins) by sending them a direct message.
+If you witness any inappropriate behavior, or have any other concerns, please contact [the admins](https://flightacademy.slack.com/account/workspace-settings#admins) by sending them a direct message.
 They'll respond as promptly as they can.

 The admins will respect confidentiality around issues.
 We will not name harassment victims without their affirmative consent.
-We may suggest that certain issues be escalated to the [IETF Ombudsteam](https://www.ietf.org/contact/ombudsteam/).

 ## Consequences

-Participants asked to stop any inappropriate behaviour must comply immediately.
+Participants asked to stop any inappropriate behavior must comply immediately.

-If a participant engages in inappropriate behaviour, the admins may take any action they deem appropriate, including warning the offender and removing them from the Slack entirely.
+If a participant engages in inappropriate behavior, the admins may take any action they deem appropriate, including warning the offender and removing them from the Slack entirely.

 ## Message Retention

 Because this is a free slack account, we have restricted scrollback, but Slack -- the company -- retains complete logs of all channels and direct messages back to the creation of this slack.
 Slack is a U.S. company and therefore subject to subpoenas from U.S. courts.
 Our logs may be subject to subpoena and could become public as part of legal proceedings.

-Since this Slack is intended to replace informal hallway conversations at an IETF meeting, messages sent here are generally intended to be ephemeral.
-They will not be retained or included in IETF meeting proceedings.
+Since this Slack is intended to replace informal hallway/coffee hour conversations among pilots and aviation enthusiasts, messages sent here are generally intended to be ephemeral, as conversations would be.
+They will not be retained past the free Slack 10,000 message limit, and will expire as they're replaced by new messages.

 ## Privacy

-In general, messages exchanged in this Slack are subject to the [IETF Privacy Policy](https://www.ietf.org/privacy-statement/)

 **Please be mindful that things you say here may at some point become public.**  Membership is generally open, and any member can join a public channel.
 We cannot prevent people from screencapping or otherwise logging this slack.
 We also can't guarantee that every member's login credentials and logged-in devices are secure.
 Files uploaded here can be downloaded by anyone with a login.
 Please exercise caution and refrain from sharing sensitive information that could harm you or others if it became public.
+Be aware that we are all informed by and governed by the aviation administrations of our relative countries, such as the FAA and EASA.
+While this Slack is ephemeral and conversations will eventually expire, there is no guarantee of privacy if you post or speak about something here that may lead members of this Slack to believe that you would or intend to pilot a plane in an unsafe or illegal manner.
+There is no expectation that people should or must report you, but there is also no expectation of your privacy if you post something that indicates you are an unsafe pilot.
+An egregious example might be a post that indicates you intend to fly immediately after having consumed alcohol or illegal drugs.

 ## Credits and license